Canon SX720 vs Pentax K-5

 Studio photographers will appreciate that the Pentax K-5 (unlike the SX720) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX720 and the K-5 have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the K-5 have been discontinued, but can regularly be found used on ebay.
 The K-5 was replaced by the Pentax K-5 II, while the SX720 was followed by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SX720 and K-5 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Pentax K-5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Pentax K-5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.